r-spatial/link2GI/docs/articles/link2GI5.md

-# Reproducible project structures in link2GI
+# Create reproducible project structures in link2GI

-## Reproducible Project Structure

 Reproducible projects in R require three things to be explicit and
 stable: